Percy Pickard: Aftermath

-Pickard as officer
+Pickard as an officer

 Friends described Pickard as "quiet, thoughtful and seemingly imperturbable."
 He possessed a great deal of physical courage.
 Pickard was the living embodiment of the "press on, regardless" attitude so valued by Bomber Command.
 It was not unusual for Pickard's aircraft to return from missions the worse for wear, a mark of his determination to get his plane over the target.
 It was this determination and his leadership by example that were the hallmarks of his RAF career.
 Pickard was persevering, understated and the possessor of a manner which endeared him to both the general public and the men of his command.
 He was a natural to play the part of Dixon in Target for To-Night.
 Standing an imposing six feet four, he was nevertheless a gentle man with boyish charm.
-His pipe was always at hand, and he invariably was accompanied by his sheepdog 'Ming'.
+His pipe was always at hand, and he was invariably accompanied by his sheepdog 'Ming'.
 He loved animals of all kinds.
 He also loved flying, and repeatedly sought to be off on a sortie.
 He resisted being rested or being sent to "safe" postings.
-Though approachable and humorous on the ground, on missions he was steely determined.
+Though approachable and humorous on the ground, on missions he was very determined.

 As an air commander he expected his men to be flying.
 He sought to treat them fairly, and would never ask them to take a risk he would not ask of himself.
 Popular with his men, he did not seek their admiration.
 Looking back years later, the woman who had been Broadley's fiancée, Kitty Jeffery, described Pickard as "tall, dashing, very foolhardy at times, a bit of a lad."
 Writing about him later, Basil Embry wrote "It is impossible to measure Charles Pickard's loss to the RAF and Britain, but in courage, devotion to duty, fighting spirit and powers of real leadership, he stood out as one of the great airmen of the war, and a shining example of British manhood."